jsongerber/thanks.nvim/README.md

 After installing thanks.nvim, you must first log in to GitHub using the `:ThanksGithubAuth` command.
 This step is necessary only once.

 Once you're authenticated, you can star all the installed plugins using the `:ThanksAll` command.
+If you have `unstar_on_uninstall` set to `true`, it will also unstar the plugins that are not installed anymore.

 The initial run may take a minute if you have a lot of plugins, but next runs will be faster due to the utilization of a local cache.
 The local cache can be deleted using the `:ThanksClearCache` command.
 It will be recreated the next time you execute `:ThanksAll`.

-With the default configuration, every time a new plugin is installed, `:ThanksAll` will be automatically executed.
+With the default configuration, every time a new plugin is installed, `:ThanksAll` will be automatically executed (set `star_on_startup` to `true` if you want to check on each Neovim startup, see [caveat](#🚧-caveats)).

 ## 🔧 Requirements and dependencies

 -   A plugin manager: [lazy.nvim](https://github.com/folke/lazy.nvim) or [packer](https://github.com/wbthomason/packer.nvim)
 -   Linux or MacOs: not tested on Windows but maybe work, please let me know if you try it.
--   cURL: if you don't have curl installed, use your favorite plugin manager to install it.
+-   cURL: if you don't have curl installed, use your favorite package manager to install it.

 ## 📋 Installation